9 Eye Makeup Mistakes That Are Secretly Making You Look Older

 Unless you're going to see a David Bowie cover band.
 Eye shadows with too much glitter might feel young, but they can have the opposite effect.
 These shimmery sneaks are aging us.
 Instead of brightening up your complexion, they exacerbate the appearance of dry skin or fine lines.

 If you're thinking, "Duh, I already know all of this."
 First, congrats.
 Second, let's take things up a notch.
-Just like picking the right haircut for your face shape, you can pick a most flattering eyeliner technique for your eye shape.
+Just like picking the right haircut for your face shape, you can pick the most flattering eyeliner technique for your eye shape.
 We want to make those peepers look fabulous and fluttery, and this trick will get you there.

 Mascara preference is a whole other ball game, but here are five guidelines to follow if you're not happy with your flutter.